wasmCloud/wasmCloud/crates/providers/messaging-nats/README.md

 # NATS Capability Provider
 This capability provider is an implementation of the `wasmcloud:messaging` contract.
-It exposes publish, request, and subscribe functionality to actors.
+It exposes publish, request, and subscribe functionality to components.

 ## Link Definition Configuration Settings
 To configure this provider, use the following link settings in link definitions: